 Our ancestors felt it was important to educate their youngsters and incorporated schools into the Land Ordinance of 1785.
-Under this ordinance, portions of each township were set aside for the public and was usually used for schools.
-Webster was divided into seven districts, the boundaries adjusted periodically to equlize the number of students in each district.
-Financial assistance from the country was based on the number of enrolled students.
-A district board decided other matters such as hiring of the teacher, wages, building and maintenance of school facilities, insurance on the building, what education materials to purchase, and when school would be in session.
+Under this ordinance, portions of each township were set aside for the public and were usually used for schools.
+Webster was divided into seven districts, the boundaries adjusted periodically to equalize the number of students in each district.
+Financial assistance from the county was based on the number of enrolled students.
+A district board decided other matters such as hiring the teacher, wages, building and maintenance of school facilities, insurance on the building, what education materials to purchase, and when school would be in session.

 A written contract spelled out the duties of the teacher, how much they would be paid, and rules for proper comportment during the school term.
 Salaries ranged from $42 in 1866 to $100 in 1939 for 4 months of teaching.
 Male teachers routinely were paid more than female teachers.